Ricky Williams (The Young and the Restless): Casting and development

-Storyline
+Storylines

 After being sent to live with Isabella's parents who raised him, Ricky returned to Genoa City working for Avery Bailey Clark (Jessica Collins) during the Sharon Newman murder case.
 He meets his half-sister, Heather Stevens (then Eden Riegel), for the first time.
 Heather was the general prosecutor in the murder case, causing them to be on opposing sides of the case.
 Ricky took pictures of Heather kissing Adam Newman (Michael Muhney), a key suspect in Sharon's case.
 He originally intended to give the pictures to Phyllis Newman to publish in Restless Style magazine, however, he gave them to Avery for safe keeping instead.
 When Sharon was finally set free thanks to Phyllis and Ronan Malloy, Avery brought the pictures to the courthouse, and she left them on the desk.
 When Avery wasn't looking, Phyllis took the pictures and published them on the internet.
 She ruined Heather's reputation, and this meltdown caused Heather to leave Genoa City permanently.
 Paul was furious that Ricky was responsible for Heather's departure, but he looked past his son's mistake in order to reconnect with him again.
 Ricky then sought to bring Phyllis down for stealing his pictures, enlisting in Avery's help to sue her.